 The B-52s: Operation Arc Light

-During the presidency of Lyndon B. Johnson, fear of provoking a global nuclear conflict led to a reversal of aerial roles.
+During the presidency of Lyndon B. Johnson, fear of provoking China to enter the conflict led to a reversal of aerial roles.
 Tactical fighters and fighter-bombers flew strategic missions over North Vietnam, while B-52 strategic bombers were limited to ground-support missions over South Vietnam and aerial interdiction sorties over the Ho Chi Minh Trail in Laos.
 It was not until the Nixon administration's Linebacker I and Linebacker II operations that the strategic bombers were utilized as strategic assets.

 The first Arc Light missions were flown from Andersen Air Force Base on Guam on June 18, 1965.
 In mid-1967, following the expansion of U-Tapao Royal Thai Navy Airfield on the Gulf of Thailand, it became a secondary base of operations.
 This relieved crowding in Guam and reduced the flight time to Vietnam.
 Later, some Arc Light missions began to fly from Kadena Air Base in Okinawa to support the increasing operational tempo, which peaked in 1968.